NEB ambition

 Students from the following institutions are eligible:

-The Core Group of students organised an interdisciplinary student event called CrAFt Your Urban Experience.
+The first Core Group of students organised an interdisciplinary student event called CrAFt Your Urban Experience.
 It was held on the 9th of May 2023 in Évora, Portugal, at the School of the Arts of the University of Évora.
-CrAFt Your Urban Experience was a 1-day event exploring how to improve the city’s sensory experience and livability.
+The Core Group of Students also participated in the project’s event CrAFting Cities Together in Bologna.
+They contributed to brainstorms and interactive exercises in collaboration with project partners and city stakeholders.
+This group was active until October 2023.

 The basic governance structure and management plan for student engagement in the CrAFt project, including for the Core Group of students, can be found in two documents: